C53psJnST/docker_filebeat1/README.md

 # docker_filebeat1
-how to install filebeat on docker;
+how to install filebeat on docker;  can be used; it's right.